Qovery/qovery-client-python/docs/VariableMainCallsApi.md

 Create a variable

-- Create a variable at the level defined in the request body.
+- Create a variable with the scope defined in the request body.

 ### Example